awsdocs/elb-classic-load-balancers-user-guide/doc_source/enable-access-logs.md

 1. Select your S3 bucket\.

-1. Navigate to the test log file\.
-The path should be as follows:
+1. Navigate to the bucket that you specified for access logging and look for `ELBAccessLogTestFile`\.
+For example, if you used the console to create the bucket and bucket policy, the path is as follows:

    ```
    my-bucket/prefix/AWSLogs/123456789012/ELBAccessLogTestFile